 Liberia Municipal Water Project (LMWP): LMWP is supporting the design, tendering, execution and operation of water supply infrastructure improvements in three secondary cities, Robertsport, Sanniquellie, and Voinjama by assisting local and national authorities in developing plans for urban water supply and sanitation improvements, implementing short and medium-term water supply infrastructure improvements, and re-establishing local capability to sustainably operate and maintain the water supply improvements.
 At the conclusion of the four-year activity in 2015, the goal of the LMWP is to have helped establish improved water supply access in each city, with infrastructure managed by locally-based entities capable of financially and technically sustaining the service.

 Improved Water, Sanitation and Hygiene (IWASH) Activity: The IWASH activity currently complements LMWP, focusing primarily on small-scale water supply, sanitation and hygiene improvements in rural communities, schools and health facilities, promoting hygiene behavior change and point-of-use drinking water treatment, increasing community knowledge and use of potable water supply and storage technologies, and promoting improved sanitation through CLTS.
 Additionally, through its planned close-out in 2015, the activity aims to improve enabling environments for WASH at national, county, district, and community levels.

+Collaborative Support for Health Systems Strengthening (CSHSS): CSHSS is a new 3-5 year activity designed to strengthen and support Liberia’s health system in order to “Improve the Health Status of Liberians,” in the overarching goal of USAID/Liberia’s Health Strategy as stated in the Country Development Cooperation Strategy (CDCS) Development Objective 3 (DO3).
+This shall be achieved through: 1) Strengthened leadership and governance capacity of the Ministry of Health and Social Welfare (MOHSW), 2) Strengthened Ministry of Public Works (MPW) capacity to manage water supply infrastructure improvements, 3) Institutionalized Quality Assurance (QA) and Quality Improvement (QI) initiatives, 4) Strengthened Human Resources for Health (HRH) Management, 5) Improved Supply Chain Management, 6) Increased financial sustainability of services, and 7) Strengthened Health Management Information System (HMIS).
+ACBSH will be expected to harmonize its program in USAID focus counties with the interventions of CSHSS to ensure coherence and complementarity between community-level interventions and supply-side efforts to improve the quality and responsiveness of health services.